barionleg/cesium.wiki.gs/Features.md

 TODO: Animation changes values over time.
 -->

 Cesium is a JavaScript virtual globe and map library written in JavaScript using [WebGL](http://www.khronos.org/webgl/).
+It provides hardware-accelerated graphics in a browser without a plugin.

+Cesium is built with care; code is peer-reviewed, unit tested, [statically analysed](http://www.jshint.com/), and [documented](http://cesium.agi.com/Documentation/).

 ## One API - Three Views

 Cesium supports a 3D globe, 2D map, and Columbus view (2.5D) with the same API.
-The scene can transition between views with one line of code.
+Transition between views with one line of code.

-### Built with Care

-* Cesium code is peer-reviewed, unit tested, [statically analysed](http://www.jshint.com/), and [documented](http://cesium.agi.com/Documentation/).

 ## Dynamic Geospatial Data Visualization